vincentrandon/elcompressor/README.md

 ## Description

 This Django project is designed to automate image compression. elcompressor is a tiny Django Saas that allows you to compress your images in a few clicks.
-It is based on a custom algorithm and the [Sendinblue API](https://developers.sendinblue.com/).
+It is based on a custom algorithm.
 This script also comes with an API that allows you to compress your images directly from your website.

 ## Requirements